Figure

 Photonic quantum computing offers room-temperature operation, high clock speeds, and natural connectivity to quantum networks.
 However, photon-photon interactions are negligible, making deterministic two-qubit gates impossible with linear optics (KLM theorem).
 FBQC embraces this probabilistic nature: instead of demanding deterministic gates, it designs a fault-tolerant architecture around probabilistic fusion operations, tolerating failure rates up to through topological redundancy in the resource state structure.
 This makes large-scale photonic quantum computing architecturally viable using only single-photon sources, linear optical circuits, and photon detectors — all of which are amenable to semiconductor manufacturing.

-- 6-ring resource states identified as minimal resource states sufficient for universal fault-tolerant FBQC.
+- Identified 6-ring resource states as minimal resource states sufficient for universal fault-tolerant FBQC

 Key Metrics